smjonas/snippet-converter.nvim/docs/DOCUMENTATION.md

 - [UltiSnips](https://github.com/SirVer/ultisnips)
 - [SnipMate](https://github.com/garbas/vim-snipmate)

-The following table shows which snippets can be converted to a different format:
+The following table shows which snippets can be converted to other formats:

 <table>
 	<tbody>